Am collecting a list of common scams you want to avoid.

 Voter Registration Scam

 I walked up to a US Post Office to mail a package.
-Standing outside, a couple of weeks before a local election, a guy with a clipboard was telling people that if they had not voted in the last local election, their voter registration had been canceled and you needed to re-register.
-Conveniently, he had forms right there you could use – which collected A LOT more personal data than was necessary.
-This was a scam ring that road light rail around the area and scammed people out of personal data that was used for identify theft.
+A couple of weeks before a local election, a guy with a clipboard was telling people that if they had not voted in the last local election, their voter registration had been canceled and needed to re-register.
+Conveniently, he had forms you could use – which collected A LOT more personal data than was necessary.
+This was a scam ring that rode light rail around the area and scammed people out of personal data that was used for identify theft.
 The news reported the scammers had shown up all over the area, always within 1 block of a light rail station – so they could come and go without anyone seeing an identifying vehicle to track them.
 After the news publicity, this scam died out.

 Inbound Telephone Scams

 I assume that all incoming phone calls – if not already in my approved contacts list – are scam calls and I no longer answer calls from unrecognized numbers.
-Unfortunately, even caller ID is now forged – thus, you can still be tricked into picking up a scam call.
-The safest thing to do is NEVER give out any information over the phone to any stranger calling you; avoid answering the calls, if you can.
+Unfortunately, even caller ID is forged – thus, you can still be tricked into picking up a scam call.
+The safest thing to do is NEVER give out information over the phone to an inbound stranger calling you; avoid answering the calls, if you can.

 Text Message Scams